zduvall/test-patch-docker/README.md

 | Python Image   | python:3.11.1-slim-buster & python:3.11.5-slim-bullseye |
 | Uvicorn        | 0.17.6 & 0.23.2                                         |
 | FastAPI        | 0.82.0 & 0.103.2                                        |

+I've also tried it with and without CORS middleware (as permissive as possible)

 ## Contrast with